Spironolactone: Heart failure

-While loop diuretics remain first-line for most people with heart failure, spironolactone has shown to reduce both morbidity and mortality in numerous studies and remains an important agent for treating fluid retention, edema, and symptoms of heart failure.
+Although loop diuretics helps to treat acute symptoms of heart failure, the role of diuretics in the mineralocorticoid receptor antagonists' class such as spironolactone is to reduce mortality and morbidity associated with certain types of chronic heart failure.
+One randomised control trial in 1999 found that the addition of spironolactone to standard therapy reduced all-cause mortality in patients with HF by 30%.
 Current recommendations from the American Heart Association are to use spironolactone in patients with NYHA Class II-IV heart failure who have a left ventricular ejection fraction of less than 35%.